iftas-org/resources/FediCheck/readme.md

 <td width="60%" valign="top">
 <h3>Subscribe to Denylist</h3>
 <ol>
 <li>Enable Subscription to allow automated updates.
-This can be disabled at any time, and will automatically disable if a new version of the list is selected.</li>
+This can be disabled at any time.
+Subscription is disabled if a new version of the list is selected.</li>
 <li>Once enabled, the new blocks are added to the Mastodon server, with the private comment <code>IFTAS FediCheck updated yyyy-mm-dd hh:mm:ss UTC</code> - this will be visible in your Mastodon dashboard.</li>
 <li>FediCheck does not add public comments to your server.</li>
 </ol>
-<p>FediCheck monitors the CARIAD database for domains being added, modified (e.g. from Suspend to Silence) or removed, those changes are then automatically reflected on your server.
-The database is monitored throughout the day, and changes are queued for delivery to each subscribed server.
+<p>FediCheck monitors the CARIAD database for domains being added, modified (e.g. from Suspend to Silence) or removed.
+Those changes are then automatically reflected on your server.
 In general, you should be no more than 20 minutes behind.</p>
 </td>
 <td width="40%" valign="top">
 <blockquote><img src="https://github.com/iftas-org/resources/assets/3419832/a0e015c3-e2ca-4982-9422-7ac850843b93" /></blockquote>